Stephen Elliott, President & Life Scientist, COHERENCE

 Elliott has 19 US patents issued in fields of telecommunications and life sciences and has been the President of COHERENCE LLC since its inception in 2004.

-Elliott’s present research interests lie in the area of of the vertebrate evolution and the relationship between diaphragm sophistication and erectness, where Elliott’s thesis is that the diaphragm evolved with erectness to aid in the movement of blood upward from legs to chest and from chest to brain, against the force of gravity.
+Elliott’s present research interests lie in the area of of the vertebrate evolution and the relationship between diaphragm sophistication and erectness, where Elliott’s thesis is that the diaphragm evolved with erectness to aid in the movement of blood upward from legs to chest and from chest to brain, against gravity.
 Elliott’s hypothesis is that “breathing well” is necessary for the human brain to function – and evolve – properly, hence, the necessity to breathe well – it affects your brain function/IQ, immune function, general well-being, and longevity.

 In January 2017 with the cooperation of the Dallas Zoo, Elliott was able to instrument “Jade” a 12 year old female giraffe with the COHERENCE instrument Valsalva Wave Pro, which he attached to the tip of Jade’s tongue while she was sedated for a hoof trimming procedure.
 In 2009 Elliott asserted the hypothesis that the giraffe’s diaphragm (which is the largest of any land mammal relative to its body mass) plays a vital role in blood being able to reach the girafffes head and brain, this at a time when, while there had been numerous attempts to understand the physics of giraffe circulatory physiology, the riddle of how blood makes it to the giraffes head successfully against gravity, where the giraffe heart is no larger than any other land mammal’s heart relative to its body mass.
 Previous studies had all employed invasive catheterization and eventual loss of life.